Xi'an–Ankang railway

-The Xi'an–Ankang railway or Xikang railway (西康铁路 (西康鐵路, Xīkāng tiělù)), is a single-track, electrified railway line in Shaanxi Province of China, between Xi'an, the provincial capital, and Ankang.
+The Xi'an–Ankang railway or Xikang railway (西康铁路 (西康鐵路, Xīkāng tiělù)), is a double-track, electrified railway line in Shaanxi Province of China, between Xi'an, the provincial capital, and Ankang.
 The line is 247.7 km long and was built from 1996 to 2001.
-As of June 2009, a second track is being planned for the line.
 Major cities and counties along route include Xi'an, Zhashui County, Zhen'an County, Xunyang County and Ankang.

 History

 Construction on the line began on 18 December 1996.
 The railway opened on 8 January 2001.
 The second track was completed and put into operation on 31 October 2013.

 On 5 November 2018, a new double-track 35.5 km long line from Dalingpu to Ankang was opened.
 This line bypasses Xunyang North railway station, shortening the distance between Xi'an and Ankang by 27 km and increasing capacity.
-The line has a design speed of 160 km/h.
+The line has a design speed of 160 km/h in certain sections.

 In December 2020, new direct services were introduced between Xunyang railway station and Xi'an railway station.
 Previously this journey required a change at Xunyang North.
 These services are operated by China Railway CR200J units.